Mekosuchinae

 Mekosuchines were historically considered to be true crocodiles (of the family Crocodylidae), but modern research favors the idea that they either diverged before the split between gharials and crocodiles or that they are a sister group to Crocodylidae.
 Some recent studies have even played with the idea that Orientalosuchina, a clade of small crocodilians from the Cretaceous to Paleogene of Asia, might be a part of Mekosuchinae.
 Regardless of their origins, mekosuchines rapidly diversified between their first appearance during the Eocene and the Oligocene-Miocene boundary, when as many as five different genera of very different morphology all inhabited the freshwater environments and forests of the Riversleigh.

 Mekosuchines underwent a decline in post-Miocene Australia, with most genera believed to have gone extinct due to an especially severe period of aridification.
 While mekosuchines recovered during the Pliocene, the continuous decline of inland freshwater systems and the associated terrestrial biomes gradually lead to the decline of the family.
 By the Pleistocene only the genera Quinkana and Paludirex still inhabited mainland Australia, alongside the more recent true crocodiles.
-After the demise of the last mainland mekosuchines, the group survived on Vanuatu and New Caledonia until the Holocene.
-In both instances the extinction of mekosuchines happens around roughly the same time as the arrival of humans, though it is unclear how much of a part, if any, they played in these events.
-For the mainland taxa it is argued that their disappearance was entirely related to climate change, with the pattern of extinction matching the disappearance of river basins but not the appearance of humans.
+After the demise of the last mainland mekosuchines, the group survived on Fiji, Vanuatu and New Caledonia until the Holocene.
+In all instances the extinction of mekosuchines happens around roughly the same time as the arrival of humans, though it is unclear how much of a part, if any, they played in these events.
+For the mainland taxa it is argued that their disappearance was mostly related to climate change, with the pattern of extinction matching the disappearance of river basins but less so with the appearance of humans.
 Things are more complex for the island forms, with some researchers questioning how much Mekosuchus and humans truly overlapped.
 If humans played a role in the extinction of the last mekosuchines, it could have been either directly due to overhunting or more indirectly through habitat destruction and invasive species like rats.